SelfLearnDevOps/SelfLearnDevops.github.io/README.md

 - If you are new to DevOps, Start with DevOps for Begineers Video
 - There is Concept video for every workload before doing Hands on Lab to set right basics
 - Building upon Concept , there are subscequent vidoes for Hands on Lab which you can Do IT Yourself
-- These Videos are made available through my YouTube Channel on DevOps[DevOps Self Learn YouTube Channel](https://www.youtube.com/channel/UCWmVYgbW-KZbIFCMJTR-gxg)
+- These Videos are made available through my YouTube Channel on DevOps [DevOps Self Learn YouTube Channel](https://www.youtube.com/channel/UCWmVYgbW-KZbIFCMJTR-gxg)
 - Content is latest and and will be updated as and when there is technical refresh about that workload
 - DevOps tools used for Automation are Azure DevOps and Github